bochaco/safe_thing/README.md

 Each action is exposed with a name, a set of input parameters it expects and/or supports, and the definition of its output.

 The execution of an action is asynchronous.
 When an action is requested to a SAFEthing, it is added to its actions requests queue.
-The order and/or priority of execution of each of the actions is application specific, although the framework will provide some utilities to retrieve them in the order it was pre-defined for the SAFEthing.
+The order and/or priority of execution of each of the actions is application specific, although the framework will provide some utilities to retrieve them in the order it was predefined for the SAFEthing.

 #### Access Type
 SAFEthing's Attributes, Topics, and Actions, are associated to an Access Type.
-The Access Type defines the set of SAFEthings that are allow to access the exposed functionality and information.
+The Access Type defines the set of SAFEthings that are allowed to access the exposed functionality and information.

 As an example, the data you send to a SAFEthing printer should be encrypted and available to access by the sender and the printer devices only.
 Or if you have a set of devices at home that interact among them, you will want that only your devices can see each other's information and functionalities but no one else.